xorwow/ansible-vars/README.md

 *Manage vaults and variable files for Ansible.*

-## TL;DR

-Replaces the `ansible-vault` command with `ansible-vars`, which supports encrypting individual variables, not just entire files.
-Also provides a CLI and Python interface for querying and modifying Ansible variable files and vaults.

 ## Introduction

+**TL;DR:** Replaces the `ansible-vault` command with `ansible-vars`, which supports encrypting individual variables, not just entire files.
+Also provides a CLI, Ansible, and Python interface for querying and modifying Ansible variable files and vaults.

 This project was motivated by a need to have Ansible vaults readable to humans and external programs like `grep` without a manual decryption step, while keeping secret values in these vaults secure from prying eyes.
 Ansible actually supports keeping vaults plain-text and only encrypting individual string variables, but this feature is not widely known or used and editing such files is not supported by the `ansible-vault` tool.